JackAdams/meteor-editable-text/README.md

 	{{> editableText collection="posts" field="author"}}

-where "posts" is the name of the mongo collection and "author" is the name of a document field for the `posts` collection.
+where "posts" is the name of the mongo collection and "author" is the name of a document field for the `posts` collection (`author.firstName` would also work as the field name).

 `collection` and `field` are the only mandatory fields.